planetarysoftware/TSC/Working-Groups.md

 the responsibility of the TLWG rather than the TSC.

 It is important that TLWGs are not formed pre-maturely.
-TLWGs are not typically formed to *begin* a set of tasks but instead are formed once that work is already underway and the contributors think it would benefit from being carried out as an autonomous project.
+TLWGs are not formed to *begin* a set of tasks but instead are formed once that work is already underway and the contributors think it would benefit from being carried out as an autonomous project.